IzzySoft/ext3undel/doc/readme.txt

 However, iNodes are organized in groups, and each of these groups have a known group of data blocks they keep the information for.
-So if we could figure out the iNode our file occupied once, we can restrict our restore process to that group of blocks - that is what R.O.L.F. does with the help of Sleuthkit: The 'fls' executable lists up all iNodes together with the MetaData (which we grep for the file name, so we get the iNode number). 'fsstat' lists up all iNode groups together with their associated data blocks (which we grep for the iNode
+So if we could figure out the iNode our file occupied once, we can restrict our restore process to that group of blocks - that is what R.A.L.F. does with the help of Sleuthkit: The 'fls' executable lists up all iNodes together with the MetaData (which we grep for the file name, so we get the iNode number). 'fsstat' lists up all iNode groups together with their associated data blocks (which we grep for the iNode